KillahPotatoes/KP-Liberation/Missionframework/modules/README.md

 # KP Liberation Module Framework

-The used framework provides a module for each function container.
+The used framework provides a modular structure, where each module provides one specific gameplay aspect or functionality.

 Each module contains some basic data:
 * `fnc` folder
 * functions.hpp